-There are several reasons why the Umbrella roaming client won't install correctly.
+There are several reasons why the Umbrella roaming client will not install correctly.

-Scenario 1: You installed the Umbrella roaming client using a distributed/mass deployment method, such as GPO, Apple Remote Desktop, using a standardized image, etc.
+Scenario 1: You installed the Umbrella roaming client using a distributed/mass deployment method, such as Apple Remote Desktop, using a standardized image, and many more.

 In this case, try installing the Umbrella roaming client on a machine locally through the manual installation method.
 If the Umbrella roaming client installs correctly, double-check mass deployment information (Using Standardized Images and Using Apple Remote Desktop in OS X) and make sure each step was followed precisely.
 If the Umbrella roaming client did not install, proceed to Scenario 2.